Anatomy of an Unconference

 Eric’s writing turned in to talks and workshops and ultimately became a movement he called The Lean Startup.

-In 2009, as the Lean Startup movement was starting to take shape and Rich Collins started a meetup group in San Francisco called the Lean Startup Circle.
+In 2009, as the Lean Startup movement was starting to take shape and Rich Collins started a group in San Francisco called the Lean Startup Circle.
 The group went dormant in 2011, but in 2012 Tristan Kromer took the group over and led the effort to create a community of volunteer organizers that have collectively turned the group into the huge success it is today.
+The group is now led by Javid Jamae, Jane Bulnes-Fowles, and several others volunteer organizers.

 As the group in San Francisco became popular and the concepts of the Lean Startup started to take shape, groups started to pop up in cities all around the world.